infothrill/ansible-role-rpi_boot_config/README.md

 [![Ansible Role](https://img.shields.io/ansible/role/12477.svg)](https://galaxy.ansible.com/infothrill/rpi-boot-config/)

 Minimal role to manage config entries in a Raspberry PI [boot config](http://www.raspberrypi.org/documentation/configuration/config-txt.md).
 After changing the boot config, it will restart the raspberry pi and wait for it to come back.
-This requires either the `inventory_hostname` is resolvable or that the `ansible_host` is set correctly in the inventory:

-	[all]
-	raspberry ansible_host=192.168.1.101

 ## Requirements